Skip to content

 • Recording link: if the telephony system records calls, we store the recording URL (not the file)

-Our Engage CTI product currently supports:
+Our Engage CTI product currently supports five provider categories:

 ProviderConnection TypeNotes